-- (i) It is technically feasible to complete the software and use it. - (ii) Management intends to complete the software and use it. - (iii) There is an ability to use the software (adequate technical, financial and other resources to complete the development and to use it). - (iv) The expenditure attributable to the software during its development can be reliably measured.
+- (i) It is technically feasible to complete the software and use it. - (ii) Management intends to complete the software and use it.

+- g.
+Intangible assets (continued) - (iii) There is an ability to use the software (adequate technical, financial and other resources to complete the development and to use it). - (iv) The expenditure attributable to the software during its development can be reliably measured.